Cupping The Stored Cold Out

 4 – Have no needles in – this is a very powerful treatment, which stands alone.

 5 – Warm and dry a large cup.
 Do not try to remove cold with a cold cup – you will be allowing more in.

 6 – Oil around the navel.
 If a hairy man, lots of oil – you need the suction to stay strong for the duration of the treatment.
 Initially I asked the man to shave around it but over oiling is enough.

 7 – Get a (preferably pre warmed) 50 cent piece and place it in a tissue – the cheapest/less luxuriant) are the best.
 Twirl the tissue around, so it has a tail, and tear off what would possibly curl over when lit.

 8 – Warn the patient that this will be alarming, to relax and to not watch, if a bit nervy.
 Tell them in advance that the cup will pull greatly, as though it is trying to pull out the belly, and that it is quite safe.
 (I usually give them fascinating reading to distract them at this point).

-9 – Place the tissue wrapped coin on the navel (to stop essential qi from escaping) and light it.
+9 – Place the tissue wrapped coin on the navel (to stop essential Qi from escaping – VITAL) and light it.

 10 – When the tissue is well lit, place the warmed cup over it, so it sucks up very quickly.
 If it smoulders for a while, it was a good practice run, and repeat with a new tissue.
-You are after a very strong suction.
+You are NOT after very strong suction.
 Hardly any suction will still work – I have done on 3 year olds and it magically helps all .

 11 – If far too tight, lift the lip of the cup very slowly to expel a little of the suction.